- The Ryder Cup Experience – what’s it like to go to the ‘greatest show in golf’?

 It was a big surprise that Team USA didn’t fare better because the course was more PGA Tour than Open links.

 Despite its Americanness, the course was presented immaculately and according to local experts – including Colin Montgomerie – was in its best condition ever.
-You can read about some of the ground-breaking technology and investment that went into preparing it in our course review and player’s guide.
+You can read about some of the ground-breaking technology and investment that went into preparing it in our review of the PGA Centenary Course at Gleneagles.

 The course has been heavily criticised in the past with some commentators joking that “it’s only the fourth best course in Auchterarder,” where there are four golf courses – and certainly purists prefer the James Braid designed King’s and Queen’s courses at Gleneagles.